Average IQ in the US 2026: Latest American IQ Statistics

 What Is the Average IQ in the World?

 The average IQ score around the world is generally considered to be 100.
 Most modern IQ tests are designed so that the average person scores close to this number.
-Psychologist David Wechsler also introduced the common IQ scale where the standard deviation is 15 points.

 This means that most people score somewhere between 85 and 115, which is considered the normal or average IQ range.